ClusterM/famicom-dumper-writer/README.md

 ## Overview

 This is simple dumper/writer for Famicom cartridges and Famicom Disc System cards.
+This version is much faster compared to the [old one](https://github.com/ClusterM/famicom-dumper).
+It's using very accurate M2 cycle simulation and usinc FSMC (Flexible Static Memory Controller) to access PRG and CHR memory.
+FSMC is precisely synchronized with the M2 clock signal using CPLD chip.
+Also new version uses fast on-chip USB controller instead of slow FT232 USB-UART converter.

 ![Dumper](photos/dumper.jpg)